 One gripe I have with small rooms is the lack of a functional workspace.
 The solution: get a foldaway desk!
 These are easily available in many furniture stores and it’s a great way to quickly create space when you need it.

 One space that goes underutilised in most rooms is doors.
 Either buy a door organiser or attach railings and hooks to the back of your door yourself to hang scarves, accessories, ties, and even shoes.
 And this works for cupboard doors as well.

 6. Mirrors with hidden storage

-This one is serves the dual purpose of both giving your some hidden storage space while also making your room feel more spacious.
-A full length mirror that swings open to reveal slim shelving is a great alternative to bulky vanity tables.
+This one serves the dual purpose of both giving your some hidden storage space while also making your room feel more spacious.
+A full-length mirror that slides open to reveal slim shelving is a great alternative to bulky vanity tables.
 And hiding your toner, mousse, pomade, brush, etc behind the mirror also make your room look neater and therefore bigger.

 Remember that foldaway desk?
 You can install a pegboard just above that desk – or on any bare wall.
 Pegboards are versatile, so you can hang small baskets for stationary, hooks for accessories, notes, photos and so much more.

 Tip: You don’t have to use all these tricks in one go, but implementing just two or three of these that best fits your needs will make a tremendous difference.
 And remember, keep it minimal – too many ornate designs can make your room feel cluttered.